Selime, Güzelyurt

 Selime formerly known as Salamis (Ancient Greek: Σαλαμίς) is a town (belde) and municipality in the Güzelyurt District, Aksaray Province, Turkey.
 Its population is 1,796 (2021).

 History

 In these fairy chimneys lived Christians fleeing from Romans.
-When Christianity was accepted in Rome, churchs cathedrals were built there.
+When Christianity was accepted in Rome, churchs and cathedrals were built here.

 There is a battle castle on a hill there. the Byzantines fought Ali Pasha from the Seljuk Dynasty in this castle.
 Ali Pasha became a martyr.
 Selime Tomb was built for him.
 Also, since this place was under the rule of Ottoman for many years, the Ottomans built Sinan Bey Mosque (1524) here.